CodeYourFuture/syllabus/docs/git/homework.md

 ### 3) Fork and Clone our Repository

-Make a fork of of repository to your Github Profile and clone it to your computer.
+Make a fork of repository to your Github Profile and clone it to your computer.

 https://github.com/CodeYourFuture/My-CodePen-Website